- Migrating from Aperture to Lightroom on Mac isn’t a challenging task. The nifty Import from Aperture Library option will do the job for you.

 - Now click the Import button.

-It’s worth mentioning that all your metadata such as flags, star ratings, keywords, GPS data, faces, info panel, hidden files, and Aperture color labels will be imported.
+It’s worth mentioning that all your metadata will be imported.
 Organization data is also transferred, including Aperture Stacking, project hierarchies, iPhoto events, folders, and albums.

 However, certain Aperture features aren’t compatible with Lightroom, so they won’t be transferred.
 These include image adjustments, smart albums, color labels, stacks, PSD files, and your creations.